LIFE IN THE 1800s

 THE WEAKLEY FAMILY

-In 1974, JoAnn Weakley and her husband Glenn began the work on their dream of rebuilding the settlement of Collinsville.
+In 1974, JoAnn Weakley and her husband Glenn began working on their dream of rebuilding the settlement of Collinsville.
 They wanted to establish an area where people of all ages could come and see how our ancestors lived in the 1800s and how these pioneers passed on to us many lessons and values to be treasured.
-Being a former school teacher, JoAnn believed that children especially should be exposed to these values with a “hands-on” approach.
+Being a former school teacher, JoAnn believed that children, especially, should be exposed to these values with a “hands-on” approach.
 They opened “Historic Collinsville” to the public in 1997 as a 501(c)3 organization.
 In 2018, to ensure that Collinsville is preserved and the work continues, the Weakleys sold Collinsville to Montgomery County Government.
 The property is maintained and operated by Visit Clarksville.